mman/venus-mqtt-telegraf-timescaledb/README.md

 ```

-List of topics for each category varies, and essentially maps to the `measurementCode` outlined in Approach 2.
+List of topics for each category varies.

 ```
 # select distinct topic from system order by topic;